mmaxin/hide-and-seek-game/rules.md

-> **Photos submitted late score -1 point for arriving outside the Photo Window, and -1 point for every additional minute late. **
+> **Photos submitted late score -1 point for arriving outside the Photo Window, and -1 point for every additional minute late.**

 - *If you don't submit a photo at all, it's 0 points.
 You need to send photos to win!*

 - *Late penalties are determined by the photo's arrival time to Mike's phone, not by sender time.
 Seekers need to have actually received your photo!*

 ### Door: 2 points
+{: #door}

 - *The entire door must be visible; partial doors don't count.*